RxJS-CN/RxJS-Ultimate-CN/subject.md

 ```

-Wow, what happenend here, what happened to the first number?
+Wow, what happened here, what happened to the first number?
 So a `.next()` that happens before the subscription is created, is normally lost.
 But in the case of a `ReplaySubject` we have a chance to save emitted values in the cache.
 Upon creation the cache has been decided to save two values.

 Let's illustrate how this works: